 An interdisciplinary examination of the pros and cons of two divergent approaches to meeting the increasing global food demand: organic farming and genetic engineering.
 Contrasting crops grown in developing and industrialized countries serve as case studies to evaluate: (1) how ecological knowledge makes food production more sustainable; (2) what existing and emerging approaches can, in the face of climate change, contribute to a reliable supply of nutritious food; and (3) the political and economic drivers that shape who has access to these technologies.
 An important focus is developing communication skills for negotiating stakeholder-specific perspectives (growers, advocacy groups, industry, governmental agencies).
-Recommendations: Intro Bio or Intro Chemistry or equivalent.
 Cross-listed with AS&E's BIO 0185.01.
-Offered every other spring semester.
+Instructor: Colin Orians Enrollment limited to 8 Friedman students.

 Food for All: Ecology, Biotechnology and Sustainability